-If someone doesn’t respond to something like that, the second step may be the sternum rub.
-So this isn’t a way to get someone out of an overdose; it’s just to determine if someone is just in a hard nod (really high), or that they might be potentially entering an overdose or are in an overdose.
+Please keep in mind that this isn’t a way to get someone out of an overdose; it’s just to determine if someone is just in a “hard nod” (very high), or that they might be potentially entering an overdose/are in an overdose.

 What to Know About Narcan